veracity/veracity-documentation/sections/vap/dfmigration.md

 **Note that you need to repeat the steps below for all the report titles you noted down in the step above.**

 1. In **Reports**, search for the report title using the Filter option.
-1. Edit the report by changing the file name to the newly uploaded file (latest version or today’s date).
+1. Edit the report by changing the file name to the newly uploaded file (latest version or today's date).
 1. Select **Save**.
 1. Hover over the **Used in Entities** column for that report to view the entities where the report is used.
 1. Make sure you have access to these entities.